Well-posedness and Finite Element Approximations for Elliptic SPDEs with Gaussian Noises: Introduction

 \section{Introduction}

-In recent years, random disturbance as a form of uncertainty has been increasingly considered as an essential modeling factor in the analysis of complex phenomena.
+In recent years, random disturbance as a form of uncertainty has been increasingly treated as an essential modeling factor in the analysis of complex phenomena.
 Adding such uncertainty to partial differential equations (PDEs) which model such physical and engineering phenomena, one derives stochastic PDEs (SPDEs) as improved mathematical modeling tools.
-SPDEs derived from fluid flows and other engineering fields are often assumed to be driven by white noises which have constant power spectral densities \cite{Gri95}, while most random fluctuations in complex systems are correlated acting on different frequencies in which case the noises are called colored noises \cite{KMS88}.
+SPDEs derived from fluid flows and other engineering fields are often assumed to be driven by white noises that have constant power spectral densities \cite{Gri95}.
+However, most random fluctuations in complex systems are correlated acting on different frequencies in which case the noises are called colored noises \cite{KMS88}.

-Elliptic SPDEs driven by white noises and colored noises have been considered by many authors, see e.g. \cite{ANZ98, CYY07, DZ02} for white noises, \cite{MS06, MM05} for colored noises determined by Riesz-type kernels, \cite{CHL16a, CHL17} for fractional noises, and \cite{WGBS15} for power-law noises.
-When one studies finite element methods for elliptic SPDEs, Green's function framework is applied.
-In this framework, one first converts an SPDE into a regularized equation by discretizing the noise with piecewise constant process \cite{ANZ98, CHL17, CYY07} or Fourier truncation \cite{DZ02}, and then considers the finite element approximations of the regularized equation.
+Elliptic SPDEs driven by white noises and colored noises have been considered by many authors, see e.g. \cite{ANZ98, CYY07, DZ02, Zhang2017, Zhang2016} for white noises, \cite{MS06, MM05, Zhang2017} for colored noises determined by Riesz-type kernels, \cite{CHL17, CHL18} for fractional noises, and \cite{WGBS15} for power-law noises.

-Let $(\Omega,\FFF,\PP)$ be a probability space and $\OOO\subset \R^d$ be a bounded domain with regular boundary $\partial \OOO$.
-The main objective of this study is to investigate the well-posedness and optimal error estimate of finite element approximations for the semilinear elliptic SPDE
+The main objective of this study is to investigate the well-posedness and optimal error estimate of spectral finite element approximations for the following semilinear elliptic SPDE: